 “It’s full steam ahead, as we’ve been saying,” said Steamboat Ski & Resort Corp.
 President and COO Rob Perlman.
 “We’re already an incredible resort, and we’re just talking about taking things to that next level.”

-Ski Corp. also has acquired 650 acres of advanced and expert terrain in the Fish Creek Canyon area, which will open for the 2023-24 season.
+Ski Corp. acquired 650 acres of advanced and expert terrain in the Fish Creek Canyon area, which will open for the 2024 season.

 As the resort continues to expand and add more amenities, Perlman and Hunter said each decision is made with several key factors in mind — sustainability, keeping Steamboat’s brand and honoring the community’s Western heritage.